hotsaucejake/chargeswarm/readme.md

 [![PayPal](https://img.shields.io/badge/PayPal-donate-blue.svg)](https://paypal.me/rennokki)

 # Laravel Chargeswarm
-Laravel Chargeswarm is a Laravel wrapper for the Chargebee service's API.
-Chargebee is a service that helps you with tracking subscriptions, issuing invoices for your services and any other SaaS-like activity.
-This package wraps around the Subscription endpoints that helps you manage easy your plans and subscriptions and also gives you an easy, basic, setup to track countable features for your plans.
+Laravel Chargeswarm is a Laravel Cashier-alike package that will help you befriend the bees and have a great SaaS system for your app.
+This package provides methods to create, update, cancel or resume subscriptions and also to handle the webhooks in style!

 # Advantages of Chargebee
-Chargebee does not act as a payment provider that also handles subscriptions, but also helps you install a payment Gateway such as Stripe or Braintree and then use the API to provide an easy access to a SaaS manager.
+Chargebee is not a payment provider.
+In fact, Chargebee is a manager for SaaS, while you can use any kind of payment gateway.
+The same as Stripe, you can fully use features like [Chargebee's metadata](https://www.chargebee.com/docs/metadata.html) to carry out information for your plans.

-While you can use [Chargebee's metadata](https://www.chargebee.com/docs/metadata.html) to carry out information for your plans, this package also provides support to track `countable features` for your plans.
-This feature will be exaplained later in-depth.
+This package also supports tracking consumption for countable features.
+Stay tuned until the end of the documentation to know what's all about.

 # Installation
 Install the package: